Choscura/TheExpletiveProject/README.md

 #Philosophies

 As a general principle, I think you should get what you earn.
 So I have ideas for calculating how much everything in this project might conceivably be worth.
 Example: if you make the only client program for this network on your platform, you get some commission on every new unique customer from that platform, or something cool like that.
-Lets make this fair, but lets give people a reason to participate.
+Let's make this fair, but let's give people a reason to participate.

 So, there are perhaps 5-6 billion people online, but only 2 billion participating in the online economy.
 Part of the problem seems to be that there is no way, by default, to participate; but since the delivery of content is such a standard transaction, and since it can be monetized this way, it gives the content delivery networks the advantage of human ingenuity over its predecessor networks; this is a network type that can literally accomodate a sneakernet as a delivery mechanism for its content.